 Magnolia style is all about showcasing books, rare finds and creative accents, and there’s no better way to do this than with open shelving.
 Open shelving had its beginning in European farmhouses and works in nearly every room.
 Originally, this type of shelving offered easy access and was often near windows which were needed for reading light.

 Magnolia style often features reclaimed wood or driftwood.
 Frequenting flea markets and thrift stores is a low-cost way to find some imperfect wood for your walls, but finding the perfect look can be tough.
 It’s possible to create shelving that looks authentic using new material.
 If you want the real wood look, take new wooden 2x4s and hand sand them to get an aged look.
-This process isn’t expensive but it is time time-consuming.
+This process isn’t expensive but it is time-consuming.
 If you don’t have the time or space to build a new piece yourself, it’s always easier to buy a piece online.

 Make Your Own Interior Dutch Doors